Beijing Winter Olympics 2022 digest: Chen breaks figure skating world record | DW | 08.02.2022

 The American opened with a perfect quad flip, nailed a triple axel that sometimes causes him problems, then completed his quad flip-triple toe loop combination to stun the crowd, set a mark of 113.97 points and beat the previous record set by longtime rival Yuzuru Hanyu.
 The Japanese athlete is languishing in eighth place after pulling out in his opening quad attempt during a difficult day.

-Chen is now sitting pretty, nearly six points ahead of Yuma Kagiyama in second and nearly 20 ahead of Hanyu, the two-time Olympic champion.
+Chen is now sitting nearly six points ahead of Yuma Kagiyama in second, and nearly 20 ahead of Hanyu, the two-time Olympic champion.

 "I was just elated,'' said Chen, who helped the U.S. win team silver earlier this week.
 "At the last Olympics, both of the short programs didn't go the way I wanted.
 To finally get an opportunity to skate the programs I wanted feels really good.''